By Dr. Lawrence Wilson

 * Buy preferably some organic, dark roast, and perhaps Columbian regular coffee.
 This is best, although technically any regular coffee will work.
 It can be regular grind or flaked.
 Do not buy instant coffee and do not buy decaffeinated coffee.
 For maximum freshness, buy coffee beans and grind your own coffee, but this is not necessary.
 Store your coffee in the freezer for maximum freshness.

-The lighter roast coffee, which is a lighter color, is more yin and not as good, although it may be easier to hold in the colon.
+Lighter roast coffee, which is a lighter color, is more yin and not as good, although it may be easier to hold in the colon.
 It may also be less irritating if you have hemorrhoids.
+However, it seems to contain a toxin that is destroyed when the coffee is roasted more.

 STEP 3.
 PREPARING THE COFFEE

-Coffee can be prepared in the several ways: Here are the methods I suggest:
+Coffee can be prepared in several ways: Here are the methods I suggest:

 1. The best – the 12-minute method.